-STEM : The primary pole that attached the handle bar of a scooter to its deck.
+STEM : The primary pole that attaches the handlebar of a scooter to its deck.

 UTILIZATION RATE: The amount of usage any given fleet experiences.
 For example if you have 100 available scooters and 70 are used that operating day than your daily utilization rate is 70%